 Always start with a wish list and a must list and take good notes, paying attention to details.

 Naturally, the first cost we should outline is that of the Pool Shell even though there are a handful of manufactures offering pools in Ontario, only a few are actually the best pools (sorry can’t mention which ones here… big NO NO – can tell you warranty, structure, gel coat and customer service plays a large role in my opinion)

-A typical 16′ x 30′ pool with average options (gas heater, lights, pump) costs approximately $29,100 plus tax.
+A typical 16′ x 30′ fiberglass pool shell with delivery cost approximately $25,000 plus tax.
 Doesn’t matter if it’s rectangle or freeform it’s only a few hundred dollars difference.
-You might some fiberglass pool manufacturer brands are less expensive, but they fall into the same ballpark depending on quality, warranty, gel coat colour finishes and design.
+You might find some fiberglass pool manufacturer brands are less expensive, but they fall into the same ballpark depending on quality, warranty, gel coat colour finishes and design.